 Here are the basics:

 Preparation of your scout troop is essential for success.
-Preliminary coursework in the Archaeology Merit Badge workbook must be completed by your participating scouts prior to your scheduled clinic date.
+Preliminary coursework in the Archaeologh Merit Badge Workbook must be completed by your participating scouts prior to your scheduled clinic date.
 Use the Boy Scouts of America Archaeology Merit Badge handbook (purchase from your local BSA store) to assist with completing the requirements at home.
-Requirements 4c, 5, 8c and 9 will be completed at Mound City.
+Requirements 6, 7,8,9 and 10 will be completed at Mound City.
 Scouts will not receive a completed merit badge form if pamphlet coursework is not completed at the end of their clinic day.
 There are 11 requirements that must be completed in order to receive the badge.
+Email the park to request a work sheet to organize your requirements.

 Contact Hopewell Culture NHP at 740-774-1126 and set your date for the clinic.
 Clinics are reserved as troops schedule and according to our staffing needs.
 Clinics are held on a appointment only basis, during the months of June, July and August, only.
 Participation is limited to 16 scouts maximum and 4 scouts minimum per clinic day.
 Yes, scouts from different troops can and will be combined to get to the 4 scout minimum.
 Scheduling begins in May.
 Rain and inclement weather may cause the cancellation of the clinic.